FrancoSpeziali/node-jwt-issuer/README.md

 2. Install & import the `cors` package and use the `cors()` middleware

-> Do not use port 3000 for your server
+> Do not use port 3000 for your server (this is used by create-react-app)

-## Assignment 3 - Prepare your Schema
+## Task 3 - Prepare your Schema

 You will be creating a mongoose schema